jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/3_Optim_Basics.typ

 // -------------------------------------------------------------------------- //

 In practical optimization applications, the concept of constraints warrants careful consideration.
 While constraints represent another form of boundaries, they are distinctly expressed through mathematical equations.
 This formulation enables the incorporation of complex physical principles and empirical knowledge, either through direct mathematical expressions or surrogate models.
-To summarize the preceding elaboration, the definition of an objective function encompasses several essential components.
+To summarize the preceding elaboration, the definition of an complete optimization problem encompasses several essential components.
 Design variables constitute the primary element, serving as parameters the optimizer can adjust to minimize the objective function.
 Additional components include the aforementioned constraints, expressed through equations, and the previously described boundaries.
-While this framework provides a general approach to optimization, the earlier example of finding a suitable objective function demonstrated that defining a precise optimization problem often requires an iterative approach.
+While this framework provides a general approach to optimization, the earlier example demonstrated that formulating a precise optimization problem often requires an iterative approach.

-With some fundamental concepts established and under the assumption of a well-defined objective function, the solution process can be initiated.
+With some fundamental concepts established and under the assumption of a well-defined optimization formulation, the solution process can be initiated.
 The optimization procedure can be conceptualized as a systematic exploration of the solution space.
 The dimensionality of this space corresponds directly to the number of design variables, where each variable constitutes an independent dimension in which the optimizer can search for optimal values.
 The optimization process begins with an initial set of parameter values, from which the algorithm systematically explores the solution space.
 Each iteration generates results that inform the selection of subsequent parameter combinations, guiding the algorithm's trajectory toward either a local or global minimum.